-Actually, the concept is attributed to the US Forest Service that coined it in the 80s.
-Furthermore, the concept is defined by good decision making, ethics and skills crafted to ensure the outdoor world remains intact.
+Actually, the concept is attributed to the US Forest Service coined it in the 80s.
+Furthermore, the concept is defined by good decision-making, ethics, and skills crafted to ensure the outdoor world remains intact.

 1. Plan Ahead and Prepare

 Timely preparation excludes your hiking trip or time outdoors from avoidable problems.
 If you fail to plan accordingly, your outdoor fun will be ruined by shortcomings hence culminating in extreme fatigue or panic.
 With panic, you are prone to making poor choices that are likely to impact the wilderness negatively.
 Thus, you ought to carry the necessary hiking essentials in addition to getting familiar with trail conditions, trail info, park rules plus weather forecasts, and so on.

 It is imperative to pitch camp or hike on resilient terrains such as established campsites, dry grass, snow, rock, and gravel.
 Still set up camp 200 feet from a large water body.
 The reason for all this is that some outdoor surfaces like marshes are fragile and incapable of withstanding a lot of impacts.
 Too much human activity will trample existing vegetation which takes longer to grow.

 Always pack it out whenever you pack it in.
 Take care of all sorts of waste from rinse water to human waste.
 Why so?
 We all know what plastic does to the environment.
 Aside from that, wild animals can fall sick or die from eating waste.
 The same applies to plants.
 One effective way to take care of your waste is to utilize a pit toilet about 6 inches deep.
 Burning is not a great option since not all trash will be combusted.
 Just make sure all leftovers, litter, or trash is packed out at the end of your outdoor excursion.